spcl/dace/dace/frontend/python/python_supported_features.md

 **NOTE: This is an experimental feature**
 The arithmetic conversions for most binary operators are implemented with casting:
-- If any of the operands is of complex type, but the other operand is a float, int or bool, then it is casted to the same complex type.
+- If any of the operands is of complex type, but the other operand is a float, int or bool, then it is cast to the same complex type.
-- If any of the operands is of float type, but the other operand is int or bool, the it is casted to the same float type.
+- If any of the operands is of float type, but the other operand is int or bool, the it is cast to the same float type.
 Some binary operations are handled differently, as described in the sections below.

 ### 6.2 Atoms